MaibornWolff/aggregate-implementation-patterns-java/README.md

 * records the events that have happened
 * the client has to request those events

-*Bonus challenge:*
-What needs to be changed so that the Aggregate keeps its own state up-to-date, e.g. to be able to handle multiple Commands within one request from the outside?

-*Hint:*
-To test this, you can extend the test cases so that they handle the same command again, resulting in "no changes".

 #### Customer2
 * directly returns the events that have happened

-*Bonus challenges:*
-This signature of the *register()* factory methods is more complicated and not as type-safe as it could be, improve it and adapt the test case.
-What needs to be changed so that the Aggregate keeps its own state up-to-date, e.g. to be able to handle multiple Commands within one request from the outside?

-*Hint:*
-To test this, you can extend the test cases so that they handle the same command again, resulting in "no changes".

 ### OOP & Traditional